Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

 where the sum on $j$ is cyclic in the sense that $i_{(n+1)}=i_1$.
 Thus, for $l=(1,2,3)$, which determines the triangle on the left in Figure \ref{fig:DoubleTriangle}, we have

 as expected from (\ref{eq:Triangle1}), and for $l=(3213425)$ defining the polygon in Figure \ref{fig:ArbitraryPolygon}, we have

 which are both readily checked to coincide with their respective figures.
-The equivalence relation amongst lists is now obvious: we say that $l\sim l'$ if $E(l)=E(l')$.
+The equivalence relation amongst lists is now clear: we say that $l_1\sim l_2$ if $E(l_1)=E(l_2)$.
 One can readily check that the lists $l,l',$ and $l''$ given above corresponding to Figure \ref{fig:ArbitraryPolygon} are all equivalent.\\ It can be shown that, for any edge set $E$, $\partial E=0 \Leftrightarrow E=E(l)$ for some cyclic list $l$.
-We therefore make the following definition of abstract listed 2-polytope and can be sure that it allows for the most general type of polygon (i.e., possibly disconnected polygons with various components ``wrapped around'' many times, if desired). \begin{defn} An \textbf{abstract listed 2-polytope} $P$ is equivalent to the following data.\\ i) A set $S=\{1, ..., N\}$ of $N$ distinct boundaries (lines) in the above sense. \\ ii) A cyclic list $l=(i_1, ..., i_n)$ with each $i_k\in S$.\\ \end{defn}
+We therefore make the following definition of, for lack of a better term\footnote{We are hesitant to use the term ``combinatorial polytope,'' as this terminology is already used in the mathematical literature and restricts itself to convex polytopes, which is a restriction we do not wish or need to impose.}, a ``vertex 2-polytope.''
+It allows for a very general type of polygon, including disconnected polygons and possibly polygons with various components ``wrapped around'' many times. \begin{defn} A \textbf{vertex 2-polytope} $P$ is equivalent to the following data.\\ i) A set $S=\{1, ..., N\}$ of $N$ distinct boundaries (lines) in the above sense. \\ ii) A cyclic list $l=(i_1, ..., i_n)$ with each $i_k\in S$.\\ \end{defn}